Skip to main content

 Why it kills conversions

-Each additional required field in a form drops completion rates by 10–15%.
-A 6-field contact form (name, email, phone, company, budget, message) loses roughly 40–50% of people who would have completed a 3-field version.
+Each additional required field in a form drops completion rates noticeably.
+A 6-field contact form (name, email, phone, company, budget, message) typically loses a large share of people who would have completed a 3-field version.
 Most of the data collected in those extra fields is available after the visitor has converted — it does not need to block conversion.

 The fix